g41797/matryoshka-io/README.md

 Add `Mailbox` when you need 'message' passing.

-Or use your own type-erased queue.
+Or use your type-erased queue.

 It's up to you.